 Thirty-four hours and two minutes: that’s the current speed record (set in January 2016 by a paddler in a single carbon fiber kayak) for navigating all 277 miles of the Colorado River as it churns and roils through the Grand Canyon.
 That’s nearly 28 days faster than John Wesley Powell, the first known explorer to conquer the canyon, an expedition from which much of his supplies—and several of his men—never returned from what he dubbed his “granite prison.”
 Even that lone kayaker ended up swimming through one of the canyon’s more technical rapids, Lava Falls, on his record-setting voyage.

-Yet under the light of a full moon in January this year, nearly 150 years after Powell’s conquest and a year after the record-breaking descent, eight members of the Vail Valley-based US Men’s Whitewater Raft Team shoved off from Lee’s Ferry in a custom-built eight-man pontoon raft and dipped their oars in the Colorado on a bid not just to break the course record but to withstand the brutal mental and physical challenge of rowing nonstop for nearly a day and a half.
+Yet under the light of a full moon in January last year, nearly 150 years after Powell’s conquest and a year after the record-breaking descent, eight members of the Vail Valley-based US Men’s Whitewater Raft Team shoved off from Lee’s Ferry in a custom-built eight-man pontoon raft and dipped their oars in the Colorado on a bid not just to break the course record but to withstand the brutal mental and physical challenge of rowing nonstop for nearly a day and a half.

 This time last year, to prepare for the Colorado River record attempt, Seelig’s task was to turn his paddlers into oarsmen—using oars instead of paddles would deliver a mechanical advantage crucial for achieving a record-breaking pace—which meant adding endurance workouts to the team’s usual Sunday evening strength and power regimens.
 As weeks turned to months, the grueling sessions (imagine 16 hours on a rowing ergometer) developed into an almost-religious weekly ritual.
 “Sundays are like church,” is how team member Kurt Kincel puts it.